The Vermont Statutes Online

 (A) Purpose; establishment.
 This subdivision establishes a distributed renewable generation category for the RES.
 This category encourages the use of distributed generation to support the reliability of the State’s electric system; reduce line losses; contribute to avoiding or deferring improvements to that system necessitated by transmission or distribution constraints; and diversify the size and type of resources connected to that system.
 This category requires the use of renewable energy for these purposes to reduce environmental and health impacts from air emissions that would result from using other forms of generation.

-(i) a renewable energy plant that is new renewable energy; has a plant capacity of five MW or less; and
+(i) a renewable energy plant that has a plant capacity of five MW or less;

 (II) is directly connected to the transmission system of an electric company required to submit a Transmission System Plan under subsection 218c(d) of this title, if the plant is part of a plan approved by the Commission to avoid or defer a transmission system improvement needed to address a transmission system reliability deficiency identified and analyzed in that Plan; or

 (C) Required amounts.
-The required amounts of distributed renewable generation shall be one percent of each retail electricity provider’s annual retail electric sales during the year beginning January 1, 2017, increasing by an additional three-fifths of a percent each subsequent January 1 until reaching 10 percent on and after January 1, 2032.
+The required amounts of distributed renewable generation shall be 5.8 percent of each retail electricity provider’s annual load during the year beginning on January 1, 2025, increasing by at least an additional:

-(ii) purchase of tradeable renewable energy credits for distributed renewable generation at a cost that is less than the applicable alternative compliance rate.
+(II) purchase of tradeable renewable energy credits for distributed renewable generation at a cost that is less than the applicable alternative compliance rate; or

 (3) Energy transformation.